 Place the sea scallops on a plate and carefully remove the muscle from its side.
 This is very tough when cooked.
 Pat the scallops dry with a paper towel on both sides.
 Season the scallops with a pinch of Kosher salt on both sides.

 Heat a heavy duty 10-inch skillet over medium-high heat.
 Add one tablespoon olive oil and swirl it to evenly coat the pan.
 When the pan is hot, but not smoking, add the sea scallops to the pan flat side down.
-Sear the scallops for 2-3 minutes without touching or moving them.
+Sear the scallops for 2 minutes without touching or moving them.
 Adjust the heat if the pan is getting too hot.
-Turn the scallops over and sear for 1-2 minutes until the scallops are done.
-Scallops about an inch in size will be done very quickly about 3 to 4 minutes.
+Turn the scallops over and sear for 2 minutes until the scallops are done.
+Depending on the size of your scallops will determine how long they need to cook.
 They are done when the center is opaque in the middle, and feel firm when pressed with your finger.
 When in doubt, cut a scallop down the center and check.
 The scallop won't go to waste, just add it to the salad.
 The scallops will continue to cook from the residual heat, but you want to remove them when they are just done.

 Plate the salad